 Each Wednesday, One Earth’s “Species of the Week” series highlights a relatively unknown and fascinating species to showcase the beauty, diversity, and remarkable characteristics of our shared planet Earth.

-As if diving into clear turquoise waters of the Caribbean Sea, the Gulf of Mexico, or the coasts of the Bermudas wasn’t mesmerizing enough, the native flamingo tongue snail makes it even more beautiful.
+As if diving into clear turquoise waters of the Caribbean Sea, the Gulf of Mexico or the coasts of the Bermudas wasn’t mesmerizing enough; the native flamingo tongue snail makes it even more beautiful.
 The most common snail found below the surface of these waters is much different from their brownish-gray cousins on land.
-Instead, latched onto the neon coral reefs, are snails in a squishy shell, covered in orange and yellow omniform spots outlined by black.
+Instead, latched onto the neon coral reefs are snails in squishy shells, covered in orange and yellow omniform spots outlined by black.